-Universities use the reference to assess your suitability for the course, and despite being important, it's no cause for panic.
+Universities use this reference to assess your suitability for the course, and despite being important, it's no cause for panic.

 If you are just starting to think about university, learn about the whole process of getting accepted into medical school.

-If you didn't not achieve what you thought you would, it is an opportunity for a third party to explain what happened which held you back.
+If you didn't achieve what you thought you would, it's an opportunity for a third party to explain what happened which held you back.

 1) A school teacher of your choice